Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks

 In Fig~\ref{fig:results_circular_frequency} \subref{subfig:ssim_16_missing_circular}- \subref{subfig:ssim_32_missing_circular}- \subref{subfig:ssim_48_missing_circular} we present the $\mathrm{SSIM}$ metric averaged over all $|\mathcal{S}_\mathrm{test}|$ sources, when considering an irregular array of $L=48,32$ and $16$ sources, respectively.
 Differently from the linear array case, the $\mathrm{SSIM}$ obtained through $\mathrm{CNN}$ is similar or better than the other considered methods, especially for higher frequency values.
 This is probably due to both the smaller listening area considered, allowing for a smaller number of irregularities in the reproduced wavefront, and the fact that the array surrounds the listening area enabling reproduction from a higher number of directions.

 In the case of the circular array, we also computed the $\mathrm{NRE}$ and $\mathrm{SSIM}$ when varying the location of the emitting source, in particular when it moves farther from the center of the array in the range $1.5~\mathrm{m}<\rho<3.5~\mathrm{m}$, while keeping the frequency fixed at $1007~\mathrm{Hz}$.
-The results of the $\mathrm{NRE}$ metric are shown in Fig~\ref{fig:results_circular_frequency} \subref{subfig:nre_16_missing_circular_radius}- \subref{subfig:nre_32_missing_circular_radius}- \subref{subfig:nre_48_missing_circular_radius} for the arrays with $48$, $32$ an $16$ secondary sources, respectively.
+The results of the $\mathrm{NRE}$ metric are shown in Fig~\ref{fig:results_circular_radius} \subref{subfig:nre_16_missing_circular_radius}- \subref{subfig:nre_32_missing_circular_radius}- \subref{subfig:nre_48_missing_circular_radius} for the arrays with $48$, $32$ an $16$ secondary sources, respectively.
 All methods present a mostly constant behavior with respect to the whole considered radius range, with $\mathrm{CNN}$ and $\mathrm{PM}$ the most and less accurate, respectively.
 As expected the $\mathrm{NRE}$ worsens when decreasing the number of active secondary sources.
-The results for the $\mathrm{SSIM}$ metric are shown in Fig~\ref{fig:results_circular_frequency} \subref{subfig:ssim_16_missing_circular_radius}- \subref{subfig:ssim_32_missing_circular_radius}- \subref{subfig:ssim_48_missing_circular_radius} for the arrays with $48$, $32$ an $16$ secondary sources, respectively.
+Coherently with the $\mathrm{NRE}$ results, for $L=48$ the $\mathrm{CNN}$ and $\mathrm{AWFS}$ performances are extemely similar.
+The results for the $\mathrm{SSIM}$ metric are shown in Fig~\ref{fig:results_circular_radius} \subref{subfig:ssim_16_missing_circular_radius}- \subref{subfig:ssim_32_missing_circular_radius}- \subref{subfig:ssim_48_missing_circular_radius} for the arrays with $48$, $32$ an $16$ secondary sources, respectively.
 In this case, the accuracy slightly worsens as the distance of the sources increases.
-While $\mathrm{CNN}$ and $\mathrm{MR}$ are close each other, except for the $L=48$ case where the former slightly beats the latter, $\mathrm{PM}$ turns out to be the worse.
+While $\mathrm{CNN}$, $\mathrm{MR}$ and $\mathrm{AWFS}$ are close to each other, $\mathrm{AWR}$ and $\mathrm{PM}$ turns out to be the worse.